mjfrigaard/sharing-your-work/manuscript/chapter1.md

 If you decide to convert your graduate research into a peer-reviewed manuscript, it'll be for a very niche audience, and rarely in a way that makes the contents interesting beyond a few researchers who are closest to the subject matter.

-Scientific papers are still essential to advancing science and your career as an academic scientist.
-These artifacts represent the end of a long process in which you've demonstrated many different skills (reading and summarizing previous research, designing a study, data analysis, and communication).
+Peer-reviewed papers are still essential to advancing science and your career as an academic researcher.
+These papers represent the end of a long process in which you've demonstrated many different skills (reading and summarizing previous research, designing a study, data analysis, and communication).
 But publications also fail to capture many essential skills and abilities you'll want to share.
 This sentiment is summarized well in the quote from [Jonathan Buckheit and David Donoho at Stanford](http://statweb.stanford.edu/~wavelab/Wavelab_850/wavelab.pdf),

 > "*An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
 The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.*."

-And like most advertising, peer-reviewed papers leave many of the essential details out.
+Like most advertising, peer-reviewed papers leave out many of the essential details.
 For example, consider the following activities that are common in graduate school:

 * Coming up with an idea,
 * Turning that idea into a research question,